Category: computer

 • It is acknoledges that the observation is limited by the means of measurement (“Thus, I think..”).
 When judged by another means, the code may appear fine.

-In short, E-Prime acknoledges that our capabilities or understanding seem to be limited by our instruments of perception (be them eyes, ears, unit tests or ampmeters).
+In short, E-Prime acknowledges that our capabilities or understanding seem to be limited by our instruments of perception (be them eyes, ears, unit tests or ammeters).
 Take a looksy at some other examples.

 Conditional Breakpoints